Study Abroad Blog

 July 08, 2025

-With over 1.9 million students taking the SAT exam in 2024, compared to 1.39 million ACT exam takers, the demand for standardised testing continues to grow among Indian students seeking international education opportunities.
-Many ambitious students from India wonder about the benefits of the SAT exam and how to navigate the application process.
+With over 1.9 million students taking the SAT exam in 2024 compared to 1.39 million ACT exam takers, the demand for standardised testing continues to grow among Indian students seeking international education opportunities.
+Many ambitious students from India wonder about the benefits of the SAT exam and how to navigate the entire process — from registration to results.

 The SAT exam in India represents a gateway to prestigious universities worldwide.
 The Scholastic Assessment Test serves as a standardised measure of college readiness, evaluating students' skills in reading, writing, and mathematics.
 Picture a student from Mumbai applying to Harvard University — the admissions committee uses SAT scores alongside other factors to assess academic preparedness.
 Similarly, when Canadian universities like the University of Toronto review applications, strong SAT performance demonstrates a student's ability to handle rigorous coursework in an international academic environment.

-SAT India follows the same global digital format introduced in March 2023.
-The computer-adaptive test spans 2 hours and 14 minutes, significantly shorter than the previous 3-hour paper version.
-Students complete two main sections, Reading and Writing combined into one section, and Mathematics as a separate section.
+The SAT in India follows the fully digital, computer-adaptive format.
+The exam spans 2 hours and 14 minutes — significantly shorter than the previous 3-hour paper version — and consists of two main sections: Reading and Writing combined into one section, and Mathematics as a separate section.

 The Reading and Writing section contains 54 questions distributed across two modules, each lasting 32 minutes.
 Students encounter passage-based questions testing comprehension, vocabulary in context, and grammar skills.
 The adaptive nature means that stronger performance on the first module leads to more challenging questions in the second module.